 Shared from Tax Insider: Remuneration Or Dividend?

 All taxpayers receive a dividend ‘allowance’, regardless of their marginal rate of tax.
-This dividend allowance is set at £1,000 for 2023/24, having been reduced from £2,000 which applied for the 2022/23 tax year.
-It is set to fall again to £500, for 2024/25.
-This reduces the ability to extract profits as dividends free of further tax.
+This dividend allowance is set at £500 for 2024/25.
+The fall in the dividend allowance in recent years has reduced the ability to extract profits as dividends free of further tax.

 A payment of salary will attract tax at the taxpayer’s marginal rate of income tax (20%, 40% or 45% (or, for Scottish taxpayers, at the relevant Scottish rate)).
 Salary payments are deductible in calculating profit for corporation tax purposes, unlike dividends which must be paid out of after-tax profits.
 Further, a dividend can only be paid if there are sufficient retained profits.
 In addition, various company law requirements must be met.

 It is not simply a case that dividends are always best, although in many cases, taking dividends will result in less tax and National Insurance than taking a salary payment.
-However, it must be remembered that dividends have already suffered corporation tax, which from 1 April 2023 is at a rate of between 19% and 25% depending on the level of the company’s profits.
+However, it must be remembered that dividends have already suffered corporation tax at a rate of between 19% and 25% depending on the level of the company’s profits.

 The best result will depend on the circumstances, as the decision whether to take salary or dividends will depend on the interaction of various factors – respective rates of income tax, corporation tax and NIC, any other income that the taxpayer has and whether the company has sufficient retained profits.

 To decide whether to extract profits by way of a dividend or a salary, crunch the numbers first.
-(The rates applying for 2023/24 and the financial year 2023are used in the example).
+(The rates applying for 2024/25 and the financial year 2024 are used in the example.)

 Example - Remuneration Or Dividend?